 An informal biography may be found here

-distinguished conductor, author and public speaker, Jonathan Andrew Govias combines extraordinary artistic credentials with profound insight into the power of music to transform society.
-Appointed music director of a professional orchestra at the age of 22, he has since earned a Doctorate in orchestral conducting and performed with orchestras on four continents, including a June 2009 debut with Canada’s National Arts Centre Orchestra.
-His achievements on the podium have been further recognized by invitations to elite masterclasses by conductors Kurt Masur, Ivan Fischer, Gustav Meier, David Zinman and Marin Alsop.
+onathan Andrew Govias is internationally recognized for his activities as a conductor, writer, educator and public speaker.
+Appointed music director of a professional orchestra at the age of 22, he since earned a Doctorate in orchestral conducting and performed with orchestras on four continents, including a June 2009 debut with Canada’s National Arts Centre Orchestra.
+He has worked with some of the leading ensembles of the world, including the symphonies of Montréal, Cincinnati, San Diego, and the Tonhalle Orchester of Zurich, and received invitations to study with conductors Kurt Masur, Ivan Fischer, Gustav Meier, David Zinman and Marin Alsop.

 P R E S S

 Concert Review, Bellingham WA

 Report on London Symposium from the Embassy of Venezuela in the UK

 Boston Globe 2

 The Epoch Times